mantidproject/mantid/docs/source/release/v6.3.0/indirect_geometry.rst

   currently included in the Mantid release, an installer is provided in the Script Repository.
 - In indirect Data analysis the Elwin Tab has had its UI updated to be more user friendly.
+- Based on existing options for AnalysisMode in the VesuvioAnalysis algorithm two new options were introduced to allow reduction and analysis of spectra in the TOF domain without automatically carrying out a Y space analysis afterwards.

 :ref:`Release 6.3.0 <v6.3.0>`